blaix/resume/resume.md

 ## Experience

-Since 2001, I've provided consulting and development services since for projects ranging in length from a few months to a few years, both independently and as part of a team for many types of clients:
+Since 2001, I've provided consulting and development services for projects ranging in length from a few months to a few years, both independently and as part of a team for many types of clients: